 (2) it is also possible to find that the confines of the system will inhibit your creativity.

 As above, there’s no right way.
-I no longer use referencing management software, but do bear in mind that I’ve written my thesis, and I did use it back then.
+I no longer use referencing management software, but do bear in mind that I’ve already written my PhD thesis, and I did use it back then.
+I cite just as many references in my books, but I use a different approach.
 Plenty of other people take both paths.
 Many lovers of reference management software use the packages offered free by their uni.
 I also know people who swear by Evernote, OneNote, Zotero and Mendeley.
-As far as I can see, they all have pros and cons, and it’s another one of those individual things…
+As far as I can see, they all have pros and cons, and it’s another one of those individual things.

 At this stage of my career, I like to have a nosey through lots of different areas, but there are a few key ones that I look out for.
 Most are areas I have researched in the past that I want to keep an eye on.
 And some are topics I’m interested in and thinking of writing about.
 Your situation may be similar or different but, if you’re doing research, you may need to strike a balancing act.